Universal topological quantum computing via double-braiding in SU(2) Witten-Chern-Simons theory: Introduction

-An important family of topological phases are described by the Witten-Chern-Simons theory associated with the Lie group $SU(2)$ and a level $k \in \mathbb{Z}_{\geq 0}$ \cite{witten1989quantum}.
+An important family of topological phases is described by the Witten-Chern-Simons theory associated with the Lie group $SU(2)$ and a level $k \in \mathbb{Z}_{\geq 0}$ \cite{witten1989quantum}.
 Denote the theory by $\bfSU(2)_k$.
 It is among the earliest-studied anyon models.
 By a classic result of \cite{freedman2002two}, except for a few values of $k$, the model is universal for topological quantum computing, i.e., it is equivalent to the standard circuit model.
 Furthermore, the theory has various potential realizations in fractional quantum Hall (FQH) systems.
 For example, $\bfSU(2)_2$ contains the Ising anyon expected to exist in FQH with filling factor $\nu = 5/2$, and $\bfSU(2)_3$ contains the Fibonacci anyon expected to exist in $\nu = 12/5$ FQH.

 We elaborate a bit more on the universality of $\bfSU(2)_k$.
 It contains an anyon type, which we denote by $\tau$, with topological charge $1/2$.
-By iteratively fusing $\tau$ with itself, any other anyon types in this model can be produced.
+Fusing two type-$\tau$ anyons produces either the ground state or a type-$\tau$ anyon.
+By iteratively fusing $\tau$ with itself, every anyon type in this model can be produced.
 In this sense, $\tau$ is the most critical anyon type in $\bfSU(2)_k$.
 Denote by $V^{\tau^{\otimes 3}}_{\tau}$ the space of three $\tau$ anyons with total type equal to $\tau$, or equivalently, the space of four type-$\tau$ anyons (with total type trivial).
 This space has dimension two, and hence is a qubit.
 Braiding of the $\tau$ anyons induces a unitary representation of the braid group $B_3$ on the qubit.
 The theorem of \cite{freedman2002two} states that, for all $k \geq 3$, $k \neq 4, \ 8$, this representation has a dense image in $U(V^{\tau^{\otimes 3}}_{\tau})$, implying universal quantum computing on one qubit by braiding.
-In fact, \cite{freedman2002two} shows that for any $n \geq 3$, the image of the braid group representation is dense in $V^{\tau^{\otimes n}}_{\tau}$ \footnote{This result also holds for $k=8$, but $n$ needs to be at least $5$.}.
+In fact, \cite{freedman2002two} shows that for the above values of $k$ and for any $n \geq 3$, the image of the braid group representation is dense in $V^{\tau^{\otimes n}}_{\tau}$ \footnote{This result also holds for $k=8$, but $n$ needs to be at least $5$.}.
 These results set the theoretical foundation for universal topological quantum computing.

 In this paper, we focus on the qubit $V^{\tau\tau\tau}_{\tau}$ and study the representation from braiding,

 Recall that the braid group on $n$ strands $B_n$ has the standard generators $\sigma_1, \cdots,\sigma_{n-1}$ (see Sec. \ref{sec:TQC_review}). $B_n$ acts on the space of $n$ identical anyons of certain type where $\sigma_i$ corresponds to a counterclockwise braiding the $i$-th and $(i+1)$-th anyon.
 We call $\sigma_i^2$ a \emph{double-braiding}, and it corresponds to moving the $i$-th anyon counterclockwise around the $(i+1)$-th anyon and returning to its original position in the end.
 See Figure \ref{fig:braiding_vs_double_braiding}.
 More generally, any braid in the group generated by the $\sigma_i^2\ '$s is also called a double-braiding.
 Specializing to the case of one qubit $V^{\tau\tau\tau}_{\tau}$ in $\bfSU(2)_k$ with $k \geq 3$, $k \neq 4, \ 8$, while \cite{freedman2002two} states that the image of $B_3$ under $\rho_k$ is dense in $U(V^{\tau\tau\tau}_{\tau})$, we prove that the image of the subgroup of double-braidings alone is dense in $U(V^{\tau\tau\tau}_{\tau})$.